 When this office furniture design leader built a state-of-the-art facility to promote greater collaboration while saving costs, company officials sought a low-cost, high-image wayfinding system to capture the dynamic spirit of the new workplace.

-Corbin Design delivered with a system using Herman Miller’s Resolve™ furniture and images printed on fabric divider screens instead of traditional signs attached to walls.
-To obtain the images, Corbin Design recruited photographers from across the U.S. and Europe to capture the essence of marketplace “streets” worldwide—from the financial markets of Wall Street to the stalls of a Turkish bazaar.
+Corbin delivered with a system using Herman Miller’s Resolve™ furniture and images printed on fabric divider screens instead of traditional signs attached to walls.
+To obtain the images, Corbin recruited photographers across the U.S. and Europe to capture the essence of the marketplace “streets” worldwide—from the financial markets of Wall Street to the stalls of a Turkish bazaar.

 Corbin Design’s work on this project won an Award of Distinction from Creativity 32, and publication in the 32nd Creativity Annual.